-Strategy. with the Executive Board Member for Resources 14.
-To take steps to implement the Mersey SD-ECR in consultation Gateway Project with the Executive Board Member for Transportation 15.
-To implement the Council's Equal All SD's Opportunities Policy.
-16. To implement the Council's Strategic Risk All SD's Management Strategy.
-17. To take such decisions as may be deemed OD-EEP necessary under Part 1 Chapter 3 of the Localism Act 2011 (Assets of Community Value) 18.
+13. To implement the Council's Accommodation ED-ER in consultation with Strategy. the Executive Board Member for Corporate Services 14.
+To take steps to implement the Mersey Gateway Project ED-ER in consultation with the Executive Board Member for Environment and Urban Renewal 15.
+To implement the Council's Equal All ED 's Opportunities Policy.
+16. To implement the Council's Strategic Risk All ED's Management Strategy.
+17.To take such decisions as may be deemed D-EEP necessary under Part 1 Chapter 3 of the Localism Act 2011 (Assets of Community Value) 18.
 To take such decisions as may be necessary SD-ECR under Part 1 Chapter 2 of the Localism Act 2011 (Community Right to Challenge) 19.
-To authorise, institute, defend and conduct on OD-LD behalf of the Council any legal proceedings (whether criminal or civil) and to take all other action necessary to protect and/or further the Council's interests.
-20. To act as the Council's money laundering OD-LD (or the DM Audit, Procurement and reporting officer Operational Finance & OD-FS in the OD-LD's absence).
-21. To institute legal proceedings for the Council OD-LD (with the Trading under the Proceeds of Crime Act 2002.
+To authorise, institute, defend and conduct on D-LD behalf of the Council any legal proceedings (whether criminal or civil) and to take all other action necessary to protect and/or further the Council's interests.
+20. To act as the Council's money laundering D-LD (or the DM Audit, Procurement and reporting officer Operational Finance & D-F in the D-LD's absence).
+21. To institute legal proceedings for the Council D-LD (with the Trading under the Proceeds of Crime Act 2002.
 Standards Officers/Consumer Protection Officers delegated as investigating officers).

-22. To make decisions in relation to the public OD-LD interest under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
+22. To make decisions in relation to the public interest under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
+D-LD 23.
+To make appointments to fill casual vacancies and mid-year appointments in respect of outside bodies.

-SD-ECR in consultation

-13. To implement the Council's Accommodation

-23. To make appointments to fill casual vacancies and mid-year appointments in respect of outside bodies.

 Chief Executive in consultation with the Council Leader.
 24. To approve and amend the Publication Scheme under section 19 Freedom of Information Act 2000.

-25. DELETED

-26. To determine applications to use the Council's logo and/or coat of arms.

-27. To appropriate Council land from one local authority purpose to another under section 122 Local Government Act 1972.
+D-LD 25.
+DELETED 26.
+To determine applications to use the Council's logo and/or coat of arms.
+D-LD 27.
+To appropriate Council land from one local authority purpose to another under section 122 Local Government Act 1972.
+ED-ER